Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Heat Players to Watch

-- Adebayo puts up 20.4 points and 9.2 rebounds per game -- both team highs.
-He is also putting up 3.2 assists, shooting 54% from the floor.
+- Adebayo leads the Heat with 20.4 points per game and 9.2 rebounds, while also averaging 3.2 assists.

-- Butler is tops on the Heat at 5.3 assists per game, while also averaging 5.9 rebounds and 22.9 points.
+- Butler is tops on the Heat at 5.3 assists per game, while also putting up 5.9 rebounds and 22.9 points.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!